dlang-community/D-Scanner/README.md

 #### Configuration
 By default all checks are enabled.
 Individual checks can be enabled or disabled by using a configuration file.
+Such a file can be placed, for example, is the root directory of your project.
 Running ```dscanner --defaultConfig``` will generate a default configuration file and print the file's location.
-The "--config" option will allow you to specify the path to a configuration file if you do not want to use the one created by the "--defaultConfig" option.
+You can also specify the path to a configuration file by using the "--config" option if you want to override the default or the local settings.

 For each check, three values are possible:
 * `"disabled"`: the check is not performed.